GiggleLiu/ScientificComputingForPhysicists/docs/src/append/plotting.md

 ## Adding Line Plots to an Axis and setting the title and labels
+These Julia code snippets demonstrate how to create line and scatter plots with the CairoMakie library, including setting titles, labels, and legends.

 ```julia
 using CairoMakie
 x = range(0, 10, length=100)